Know these essential knots and learn an invaluable survival skill you can use for life!

 1. Overhand Knot

-This knot is considered as one of the basic knots.
-You can use this as the basis of all the other knots you will make.
-Some knots you can make with this fundamental knot are the overhand loop, reef knot, water knot, and simple noose.
+The overhand knot is one of the basic knots.
+In fact, you can use this as the basis of all the other essential knots you will make.

 2. Double Overhand